rundeck/rundeck/docs/en/manual/05-job-workflows.md

 required option does not have a default value, then the execution will fail because the option is not specified.

+Job References are *Workflow Steps*, and only operate once within a workflow.

 ## Reordering steps

 The order of the Workflow steps can be modified by hovering over any